-3. Temporomandibular TMJ problems: possible TMJ or joint pain problems may develop before, during, or after the treatment.
-Usually it happen in cases when prior trauma and/or pre-existing TMJ injury .
+Tempromandibular/TMJ Problems: Possible TMJ or joint pain problems may develop before, during, or after the treatment.
+Usually it happen in cases when prior trauma and/or pre-existing TMJ injury.

-5. Restoration loss/ mouth sores: improper removal/placement of the orthodontic appliances may cause your fillings or crowns come off, at which point they do have to be replaced.
+Restoration Loss/ Mouth Sores: Improper removal/placement of the orthodontic appliances may cause your fillings or crowns come off, at which point they 'd need to be replaced.
 Improper wear of the appliances may also cause mouth sores.
-It is your responsibility to call the office and come in for an adjustment.

-Patient who need Upper and Lower appliances to expand the arches first , to accommodate the space for new teeth.
-She might need new appliances in the course of treatment, if her adult teeth erupt out of the arch location or baby teeth become loose prematurely.
+Patients who need Upper/ Lower appliances to expand the arches first, need to accommodate the space for new teeth.
+Their also may be a need for new appliances in the course of treatment, if adult teeth erupt out of the arch location or baby teeth become loose prematurely.

-She will require to be seen by Dr Aver every 3-4 weeks for the length of 10-12 month (estimated).
+Dr Aver requires every 3-4 weeks visit for the length of 10-12 months (estimated).